alexan-coder/veezing1/README.md

 They can bookmark videos they like to look at later.

 Technologies Used:
-Ruby
+Ruby,
-PostgreSQL Database
+PostgreSQL Database,
-Rake migration
+Rake migration,
-User authentication & authorization from Sinatra Gem HTML and CSS
+User authentication & authorization from Sinatra Gem, HTML, and CSS.

 User stories:
 https://www.pivotaltracker.com/n/projects/1229552